 For example, if a psychiatrist performs administrative duties, the appropriate portion of his or her compensation, payroll taxes, and fringe benefits must be reclassified from "Psychiatrist" on line 1 to "Office salaries" on line 40 on the Trial Balance tab.
 On the Trial Balance Reclassifications tab, the amount on line 36 in column 3 must be equal to the amount on line 36 in column 6.

-When reclassifying costs for allocation purposes, add a narrative detailing the calculations and methods to support the allocation methodology in the Allocation Descriptions tab (See Section 8, the Direct Costs Allocation tab, for more information).
+When reclassifying costs for allocation purposes, add a narrative detailing the calculations and methods to support the allocation methodology in the appropriate section of Allocation Descriptions tab (See Section 9, the Direct Costs Allocation tab, for more information).

 The totals from column 3 and column 6 should be transferred to the appropriate line items in column 4 of the Trial Balance tab when completed.